 If you see the Alternate PIN message, it means your advisor has not yet cleared you for registration.
 Contact him/her to discuss your classes and get your hold removed.
 Once the hold is removed, the Alternate PIN message will no longer appear.

 In general, officially changing your major requires contacting the office of the college where the new major resides.
 If you are changing to Computer Science, this is the College of Arts and Sciences office.

 You have two options in this case:

 - You can pursue a graduate degree in Computer Science.
-Note that you must have completed some fundamental CS courses before your application can be considered; see the Graduate Catalog for details.
+Note that you must have completed some fundamental CS courses before your application can be considered; see our Degree Programs page for details.
 You can take these courses at the UofM as a non-degree undergraduate student before applying to the graduate program.

 - You can pursue an undergraduate degree in Computer Science.
 You will be classified by the university as a "fifth year undergraduate" and will be exempt from most general education requirements.
 Note that MATH 1910 and natural sciences, although technically classified as general education, are still required for second-degree students.